Single crochet beanie pattern

 Can a beginner crochet this beanie?

-If you have too many stitches in 2 inches, try a larger hook.
-If you have too few stitches, try a smaller hook.
-Matching the gauge will help your beanie turn out the right size.
+If you have too many stitches in 2 inches, use a larger hook.
+If you have too few stitches, try a smaller hook to match gauge.

 A soft worsted weight (#4) yarn works best.
-Choose something comfortable against the skin, especially if you’re making this beginner crochet hat for babies or kids.
+Choose something comfortable against the skin, especially for baby and child sizes.

 More free crochet hat patterns